imahasan/NTNU/TDT4250 Advanced Software Design/assignment-1/tdt4250.studyprogramme.model/README.md

 # Assignment 1
 This is assiginment 1 for the course TDT4250.
 The task is to create a study programme model.

 In the `model` you will find the ecore model and the generator model.
 In the same folder, a dynamic instance of the [MIDT](https://www.ntnu.no/studier/midt) studyprogramme at NTNU is available.
-The `src/studyprogramme` folder contains all the generated code (including manual written code).
+The `src/studyprogramme` folder contains all the generated code (including manual coding).

 ## Domain Model